10% off your first purchase!

 When you become a new parent, your ‘stuff to take’ list for a simple trip to the supermarket quadruples.
 No longer is there such a thing as a 2-minute dash to the shops with simply your keys, wallet and green bags in hand.

 Now you’ve got to make sure you’ve packed extra clothing (both warm and cool), snacks (very handy silencing tools for older babies), bottles, something to keep them entertained, stroller or baby carrier, a change of bubs clothes just in case, and of course...nappies and wipes.

 Make sure you pack enough nappies to get you through your excursion, and a couple of extras for good luck.
 Somehow bub always knows when you've left your spare nappies at home!
 Seriously, you can never be too prepared.

-The most common question I get asked about using Cloth Nappies when you’re not at home is ‘What do I do when they poop?’.
-Well, my friend, wet bags are your best friend.
+The most common question we get asked about using cloth nappies away from home is ‘What do I do when they poop?’.
+Well, let me introduce you to wet bags, your new best friend.

 When you find yourself in this situation, if you’re near a toilet, your first option would be to dispose of the solids in a toilet nearby and pop the used nappy inside a wet bag.
 However, as we all know, this isn’t always the case.
 Option number two (no pun intended!), is to roll your soiled modern cloth nappy up, snap the hip tabs together, and place this neat little bundle inside your trusty wet bag.

 If you’re worried about smells, *most* of the time, a wet bag is enough to contain it until you get home.
 However if you’ve encountered an extra whiffy poo or will be out for a while, you can always double bag it by placing the soiled nappy in a mini wet bag first, before placing it in a larger one.